StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

 - The issuer funds issuer tokens to the escrow contract.
 - Buyers fund buyer tokens which is pre-defined in escrow contract.
 - When the escrow status meets success, the seller can withdraw buyer tokens and buyers can withdraw seller tokens based on exchange rates.
-- Buyers can withdraw their funded token(or refund)  if the escrow process is failed or in the middle of the escrow process.
+- Buyers can withdraw(or refund) their funded token if the escrow process is failed or in the middle of the escrow process.

 ## Specification